10 Gadgets and Accessories to Make Your Summer Travel a Breeze

 Noise Cancelling Headphones

 How can you make your flight, train ride, or cruise to wherever you’re going a little less stressful and far more pleasant?
 Try a set of noise canceling headphones!
 Have you ever been on a flight with not just one, but rather, three screaming kiddos sitting nearby?
 Yes, that just happened on our last flight.
 How about that incessant chatterbox sitting next to you on the train?
 Yikes.
 Five hours of listening to stories about people you don’t know and places you don’t care to go to.
 No, thank you.
 I’ll listen to music on my iPhone or watch a movie on the plane’s system instead.
 When purchasing your headphones, be sure to get a wired set (not Bluetooth) if you want to hook up to watch one of the inflight movies when you’re airborne.
 Some noise cancelling headphones can be quite expensive, but unless you’re an oenophile, there are several brands and types that are lightweight, easy to pack and store, are inexpensive and will work quite well.
-Price: $20.00 to $50.00
+Price: This version is $31.99 on Amazon.com.

 Wine Glass Holders